Why Private Real Estate Debt Appeals to Passive Investors

 1. Ideal for Self-Directed IRAs and Long-Term Planning

 Many investors use real estate debt investments within self-directed IRAs or other retirement accounts.
-The predictable income, tax advantages, and long-term focus make debt a smart fit for those planning ahead.
+The predictable income and higher yield returns make debt a smart fit for those planning ahead.

-Private debt can also be part of a laddering strategy, where staggered maturities ensure a steady flow of capital back into the portfolio for reinvestment.
+If investing in individual loans, private debt can also be part of a laddering strategy, where staggered maturities ensure a steady flow of capital back into a portfolio for reinvestment.

 Not all debt investments are created equal.
 Choosing the right platform or lending partner matters, especially when investing passively.

-Look for firms with a strong track record, transparency in underwriting, and a clear loan vetting process.
+Look for lenders with a strong track record, transparency in underwriting, and a clear loan vetting process.
 The best lenders prioritize capital preservation as much as returns.

-At Avondale Private Lending, we’ve funded over 750 real estate deals across Texas, giving passive investors access to curated, asset-backed lending opportunities.
-We focus on projects with strong fundamentals, experienced borrowers, and conservative loan structures.
+At Avondale Private Lending, we’re a boutique, regional lender that has funded over 800 real estate deals and $400 million, giving passive investors access to curated, asset-backed lending opportunities.
+We focus on projects with strong fundamentals, experienced borrowers, and high-yield loan structures.
+This has led to consistent returns for our investors ranging from 9-12% annually over a 10-year period.
+We have never delivered an annual return to investors below 9%.

 Who Is This Right For?

-• Retirees wanting predictable interest without market swings
+• Retirees wanting predictable interest without public market swings

 • Investors building a portfolio of alternative fixed-income investments